Homemade Bourbon Vanilla Extract Recipe + Free Printable Labels

 - If you follow these tips, you should never run out of vanilla.

-- Once a year, add a couple new vanilla beans to the bottle (don’t forget to split them or cut into pieces).
+- Once a year, add a couple of new vanilla beans to the bottle (remember to split them or cut them into pieces).
+Replace all of the beans once every 18 – 24 months.

 That’s it!
-I hope you will give this a go and make some for family, co-workers and friends this year, because it’s an amazing gift that keeps on giving!
+I hope you will try this and make some for family, co-workers, and friends this year because it’s an amazing gift that keeps on giving!

-For gifting ideas, labels and more, vist my post on DIY Vanilla Extract.
+For gifting ideas, labels and more, visit my post on DIY Vanilla Extract.

 Like this recipe?